 - 1. To study the fundamentals and applications of classical mechanics and quantum chemistry - 2.
 To understand the structure of an atom and different approximation methods - 3.
 To learn the concept of Molecular Orbital Theory and its applications. - 4.
-To analyses the probabilities, amplitudes, averages, expectation values and observables. - 5.
-Understand about thermodynamics and Non-ideal systems - 6.
-Study the classical Maxwell-Boltzman and quantum statistics - 7.
-Know about partition functions and determining thermodynamic properties - 8.
+Understand about thermodynamics and Non-ideal systems - 5.
+Study the classical Maxwell-Boltzman and quantum statistics - 6.
+Know about partition functions and determining thermodynamic properties - 7.
 Describe the type of defects in metals and about semiconductors.